Introducing the 40 Piece Challenge: Background

 What Doesn't Count?

-Completing pieces that require no real attention or that have no learning objective won’t improve your skill!
+Completing pieces that require no real attention or that have no significant learning objective won’t improve your skill!
 With this in mind: pieces that are so easy they can be mastered in just a few repetitions as well as exercises built from a single technical element shouldn't count towards the challenge.

 Yes You Can!